Sports photography is far from easy. Use these basketball photography tips, and you’ll be capturing incredible, fast-action images in no time!

 Shoot from Above

-Identify which is the player’s preferred hand for shooting layups, and that will also help you to know where to be.
-It is very common to get a player’s arm covering their own face if you aren’t on the correct side of the basket.
+Identify which is the player’s preferred hand for layups, and that will also help you to know where to be.
+It is very common to get a player’s arm covering their own facial expressions if you aren’t on the correct side of the basket.

 I shoot two ways: